Move Type to Outer Scope refactoring

 This refactoring helps you move a nested type one level up.
 All corresponding references are automatically updated, even if the nested type uses members of the parent type.

-To move a type to outer scope
+Move a type to outer scope

 Select a nested type in one of the following ways:

 Press F6 and then choose Move to Outer Scope

 Press Ctrl+Shift+R and then choose Move to Outer Scope

 Right-click and choose Refactor | Move to Outer Scope in the context menu.

 Choosein the main menu.

 The Move to Outer Scope dialog will open.